 About My Work

-My work is informed by a range of approaches, such as: Attachments/Neuroscience, Transpersonal, Jungian, and Trauma approaches.
+My work is informed by a range of approaches, such as: Psychodynamic, Transpersonal, Trauma Theory, and Behavioural approaches.
 Having a deep understanding of different approaches enables me to get a deeper understanding of the lived experiences and the distress of my clients.
 Facilitating a space where a mind-body unity can be cultivated forms an important part of my work.
 This is to help you to feel calm and relaxed not just in your mind, but also in your body.

 Apart from working with clients in my Private Practice, I have worked with clients in the charity sector, who experienced between moderate to severe distress.
 I have worked with individuals with the following presentations: Generalised Anxiety Disorder, Depression, Self-esteem issues, Relationship issues, Complex Trauma, and PTSD.